 After passing the HSE Test, you will receive an Arizona High School Equivalency Diploma and an official transcript of your scores within two weeks of your tests being scored.
 Your Official Transcript is your ticket to college, vocational school, employment or the military.
 Your diploma is the official State of Arizona recognition of your accomplishment, so you will want to keep it with your other important papers.

 If a candidate does not pass the HSE Test, it may be retaken.
-In Arizona, there is no wait period in Arizona for people who don’t pass the first time.
+In Arizona, there is no wait period for people who don’t pass the first time.
 You can take the test again whenever you are ready.
 After the third attempt, test-takers must wait 60 days after their last attempt before they can test again.